Get Connected at Any Level

 2024 Me in Medicine Application (1)

-The BEAT (Biomedical Excellence and Academic Training) Academy will take place on July 8-12, 2024 from 9am-12noon on M-W-F and from 9am-4pm on T-TH.
+The BEAT (Biomedical Excellence and Academic Training) Academy IS NOW FILLED! and will take place on July 8-12, 2024 from 9am-12noon on M-W-F and from 9am-4pm on T-TH.
 The program will be in person at UT Health Lozano Long Campus located at 7703 Floyd Curl Drive, SATX 78229.

 The goal of The BEAT Academy at the UT Health San Antonio is to expose high school students to a unique opportunity to medical and biomedical research and provide them with guidelines for a successful future in a health career of their choice.
 The curriculum is based on an interaction between the medical and biomedical faculty through seminars and hands-on activities in these fields.
 Subjects will include ongoing biomedical research occurring at the UT Health Science Center such as anatomy, physiology, medicine, molecular biology, aging, neurodegeneration and other contemporary topics to include a behind-the-scenes view of the science and health professions-including visits to the human anatomy lab, interactions with real and state-of-the-art simulated patients for medical training, a glimpse of the latest advances in biomolecular technology, student-based biomolecular experiments and much more!